LLDay/JsonParser/README.md

 # Json Parser #
 ## Description ##

 This module provides classes to read and modify a created json-file or create a new one.
+File is read completely at once (`DOM-parser`).

 ## Features ##
 ### Dot notation ###